 Think of it as roll of the dice and/or a deal with the devil.
 If you agree to enlist, you can become a permanent resident (they’ll even help you!) and, eventually, a citizen.
 Then you can enjoy all of the attendant benefits of living in the US, if you survive the latest war du jour that you’ve been sent to fight in and return to the US unscathed, physically and psychologically.
 My sources tell me that the US military is now casting a wider net, i.e., not limited to those who “hold critical skills,” because it needs more recruits, more warm bodies, more cannon fodder, so to speak.
 (That’s what happens when you have 1,000 bases around the world and are spending $700 billion a year on your military.
 Got to feed the ravenous beast!)

 7) Give Me Your Wealthy.
-Yes, the rich are different.
 You can essentially buy a green card through the EB-5 program and become an immigrant investor.
 Cost: $1 million or $500,000, depending upon location and circumstances.
+(Assuming the project is successful, this money is returned to the investor with a very low interest rate.)
 This is popular among some foreigners of means who are looking to hedge their bets because of instability, potential instability or perceptions of instability at home.
 So, yes, green cards are for sale, if you have the requisite cash.

 There’s more to be said but this is, after all, only a blog post not a feature article.
 (What did I overlook?
 Point #8, anyone?)
 Your thoughts?